Policies, Terms & Conditions

 For international trips, a processing fee of $150 will be charged for cancellations up until 90 days before the scheduled trip date.
 If a cancellation is made between 90 and 30 days before the trip date, 50% of the trip price will be refundable.
 Within 30 days of the trip date, there will be no refunds for cancellations.

 Consumption of alcohol before or during any whitewater activity creates a serious risk to all participants on the trip or course.
-Alcohol is not permitted before or during any of our whitewater trips.
-Guests arriving for a trip under the influence of alcohol will not be permitted to participate, and no refund will be given.
+Alcohol consumption is not permitted before or during any of our whitewater trips.
+Guests arriving for a trip or course under the influence of alcohol will not be permitted to participate, and no refund will be given.
 On multi-day trips or courses, moderate consumption of alcohol is permitted at camp after the day’s river activity or in town by participants of a legal drinking age.

 River Levels and Changing Conditions